Genivia/ugrep-indexer/README.md

   on a fast file system.
 Otherwise, do not expect much improvement or even possible slow down, since a single index file cannot be searched concurrently and more index entries will be checked when in fact directories are skipped (skipping their indexes too).
-Experiments will tell.
-A critical caveat of this approach is that index-based search with `ugrep --index` is no longer "safe": new and modified files that are not indexed yet will not be searched.
+Experiments will tell.  *A critical caveat of this approach is that index-based search with `ugrep --index` is no longer
+  safe: new and modified files that are not indexed yet will not be searched.*

 - Indexing tiny files might not be effective to speed up grepping.
 This needs further investigation.
 The indexer could skip such tiny files for example.